 Base layer/inner layer

-If you wear a wetsuit, that will be your base layer.
-Nothing should be worn under a wetsuit, other than your non-cotton underwear.
+If you wear a wetsuit, the wetsuit itself is your base layer.
+Nothing should be worn under a wetsuit, other than your non-cotton underwear or a swimsuit

 Second insulation layer